Executor is a self-contained component and performs a group of tasks on a

 Executor class and adding logic to endpoint methods.

-Document, Executor, and Flow are the three fundamental concepts in Jina.
+Executor and Flow are the two fundamental concepts in Jina.